rickbot-dot/adwaita.css/README.md

 # Adwaita.css

-**This stylesheet mimics latest Adwaita (libadwaita style).
+**TL;DR: This stylesheet mimics latest Adwaita (libadwaita style).
 See the [live demo](https://tylerms887.github.io/adwaita.css) to see results.**

 A stylesheet that makes native HTML elements look like they came straight from the GNOME desktop.

 [Bug reports/missing elements/etc](https://github.com/TylerMS887/adwaita.css/issues)